SAP HANA HDB Procedure – Part 3

 SAP HANA HDB Procedure with Input Parameters

-A simple join picking up some fields from VBAK joining with VBAK is applied below.
+A simple join picking up some fields from VBAK joining with VBAP is applied below.
 The output fields have also been given aliases for better understanding.

 In addition to this, we also add an input parameter p_material which should accept the input as a material number.
 This input parameter is then used as a where condition to our existing JOIN condition.

 Thus now, the logic of this code essentially states that tables VBAK and VBAP join to provide a certain set of fields for only the material number which comes in as an input parameter to this stored procedure.